weissec/Scripts/README.md

-# Pentesting Scripts
+# Pentesting Scripts, Tools and Files
-Collection of small scripts used for pentesting
+Collection of small scripts, tools and files useful for day-to-day pentesting